DumbCaveSpider/HorribleIdeas/include/README.md

 You can register and check any and as many options as you desire through this API.

 #### Registering
 This mod makes it easy for players to access the options they want to use.
 You can register your own options by using the **`horribleideas::registerOption`** method inside an `$execute` block.
-You will need to pass one parameter, which is an **`Option`** struct for the option you want to register.
+You will need to pass one parameter, which is a constructed **`Option`** object for the option you want to register.

 *Required fields of the **`Option`** struct are, in order: `id`, `name`, `description`, `category`, and `silly`.
 Optional fields are `restart` and `platforms`.*